13 New Year’s Resolutions That Finally Work—Here’s the Method

 “Lose 20 pounds” is an outcome, not a plan.

-It doesn’t tell you what to actually do on a random Tuesday at 7 PM when you’re tired, hungry, and your day didn’t go as planned.
+It doesn’t tell you what to do on a random Tuesday at 7 PM when you’re tired, hungry, and your day hasn’t gone the way you expected.

 3. They Ignore Friction

-Human behavior is extremely sensitive to friction.
-If something feels even slightly inconvenient, it gets postponed.
+Human behavior is highly sensitive to friction.
+If something feels even a little inconvenient, it’s easy to put it off.

-So the method used here is simple: it shifts focus away from motivation, outcomes, and willpower—and toward systems that make the right behavior easier by default.
+So the method used here is simple: it shifts the focus away from motivation, outcomes, and willpower—and toward systems that make the right behavior easier to follow by default.

 The 3-Part Resolution Formula

-Every resolution below follows the same simple structure:
+Every resolution below follows the same simple framework:

 - Identity shift: Who you are becoming

-- System design: What you actually do, repeatedly, in real life
+- System design: What you actually do, consistently, in everyday life

-- Friction reduction: How you make it easier to follow through than to skip it
+- Friction reduction: How you make following through easier than skipping it

-Instead of relying on willpower, the idea is to design behavior that runs almost automatically in the background of your life.
+Instead of depending on willpower, the goal is to create behaviors that run almost automatically in the background of your life.

-That’s the core difference here—these new year’s resolutions aren’t about trying harder.
+That’s the real difference here—these new year’s resolutions aren’t about pushing yourself harder.
 They’re about setting things up so you don’t have to.

 1. I Move My Body Every Day